1563 N. Fulton Avenue,

 No one has favorited this theater yet

-Opened October 30, 1915 as the Gertrude McCoy Theatre, named after the silent film actress.
+Located in the Easterwood neighborhood.
+The Gertrude McCoy Theatre was opened October 30, 1915, named after the silent film actress.
 Apparently she had fallen out of fashion by 1927 as the name was changed to the Fulton Theatre that year.

 Above the old marquee and along the top of the theatre the heads of the lions and gothic figures still remained intact.
 Following a fire in 2007, the roof collapsed and the building became a derelict wreck.
 It was demolished in February 2017.

 Just login to your account and subscribe to this theater.